-Efforts to improve the system is ongoing, e-certificates are not fully accredited yet, it is in the process.
-Jordan is preparing itself to use the Global e-phyto hub (created by the International Plant Protection Convention), not implemented yet.

-Traders are expected to different fees according to, source of origin, packaging formulation, seasonality and nature of the product. e.g. a specific item pays zero tariff under FTA, but pays certain amount of VAT at the border, the valuation of fees could include the freight cost as an extra cost.
-The custom tariffs are usually zero for most of the products, with specific exceptions, alcohol beverages are paying ad valerum tariffs, hatching eggs for broilers are also paying 25 percent tariffs.
-The release time of the consignment depends on the traffic at the border point, the preparedness of the clearance agent and the appropriate documentations.
+- Advance rulings are not allowed, for all food products. - e-certificates are not fully accredited, it is in the process. - Jordan is preparing itself to use the Global e-phyto hub (created by the International Plant Protection Convention), not implemented yet. - Traders are expected to different fees according to, source of origin, packaging formulation, seasonality and nature of the product. e.g. a specific item pays zero tariff under FTA, but pays certain amount of VAT at the border, the valuation of fees could include the freight cost as an extra cost.
+The custom tariffs are usually zero for most of the products, with specific exceptions, alcohol beverages are paying ad valerum tariffs, hatching eggs for broilers are also paying 25 percent tariffs. - The release time of the consignment depends on the traffic at the border point, the preparedness of the clearance agent and the appropriate documentations.
 In certain cases, the delay would extend to many weeks.